john-hawkins/textplain/README.md

 ### Distribution

-Released and distributed via setuptools/PyPI/pip for Python 3.
+To be released and distributed via setuptools/PyPI/pip for Python 3.

 ### Resources & Dependencies